Based in Brixton, South London I am a documentary & editorial wedding photographer.

 MORE TIME WITH FRIENDS & FAMILY

-Your wedding photography is priceless and we understand the importance of getting it right.
-That said we don’t need to to take you away for hours to capture beautiful photographs of you both.
-To do that we plan with you in your pre wedding meeting how to get the best of your time throughout the day with the priority being for you both to spend as much time with friends and family as possible.
+Your wedding photography is priceless and I understand the importance of getting it right.
+That said I don’t need to to take you away for hours to capture beautiful photographs of you both.
+To do that I plan with you in your pre wedding meeting how to get the best of your time throughout the day with the priority being for you both to spend as much time with friends and family as possible.

-We’ll always be able to have 25 minutes throughout the day with you to get the photography you want.
+We’ll always be able to have 25 minutes throughout the day to get the photography you want.

 I grew up in London and Hertfordshire and always had a huge passion for art.
 I studied fine art at school and then college before discovering photography.